What is the Significance of South Indian White Tilak [Updated Guide 2026]

 5. Mantra: Some devotees recite a mantra or prayer while applying vibhuti, further enhancing its spiritual significance.

-6. Sharing: In some traditions, vibhuti is also shared with others as a form of blessing and goodwill.
-It may be applied to the foreheads of family members, friends, or fellow devotees during religious gatherings or ceremonies.
+6. Sharing:In many traditions, devotees share vibhuti with others as a blessing and gesture of goodwill.
+They apply it to the foreheads of family members, friends, and fellow devotees during religious gatherings and ceremonies, offering protection, purity, and divine grace.

 7. Daily Practice: For many Hindus, applying vibhuti is part of their daily ritualistic worship (puja) or meditation practice.
 It is done with reverence and devotion, serving as a reminder of spiritual values and the presence of the divine in everyday life.